SelfCareMap

 🌿 Why DIY?
 The Perks of Homemade Scrubs

-Store-bought scrubs often contain synthetic fragrances, preservatives, or microplastics.
-When you make your own, you control every ingredient—opting for natural, skin-loving components that hydrate as they exfoliate.
-Plus, it’s fun, creative, and deeply personal.
-Think of it as self-care with a side of kitchen alchemy.
+Store-bought scrubs often contain synthetic fragrances, harsh preservatives, or microplastics that can irritate the skin and harm the environment.
+When you make your own, you control every single ingredient.
+This means you can opt for natural, skin-loving components that hydrate as they exfoliate, ensuring that no hidden chemicals penetrate your pores.

 🧂 The Magic Formula: 3 Key Ingredients